 Decentralised Collaboration

 Cloud services enable straightforward collaboration between people across the business, wherever they are located.
 Having every document, file and application available on-demand in the cloud environment removes traditional barriers such as having to have everybody working together in one centralised location.
-This can help boost productivity as well as employee retention through flexible work arrangements.
+In an increasingly remote world where working from home in encouraged, this can help boost productivity as well as employee retention through flexible work arrangements.

 Increased Scalability

 Cloud computing provides unrivalled scalability through additional storage space, computing power and virtual resources whenever a business needs it.
-Because businesses only pay for the resources they actually need, they can scale up or scale down quickly, easily and cost-effectively.
+As businesses only pay for the resources they actually need, they can make changes to their package quickly.
+This means a business can be reactive to changes in performance and the market, – for example a sudden up lift in demand could be met with additional computing power all within the same week.
+With such quick turnaround times, a business can gain a competitive edge and scale up or scale down quickly, easily and cost-effectively.

 Environmental efficiency